 Posted on February 3, 2012 by Paul Hammond

 Since their development in the late 1960’s as an alternative to collect calling, toll free numbers have become increasingly popular.
-Not long after their release, companies began to notice people preferred to do business with firms that had 800 numbers.
+Not long after their release, companies began to notice people preferred to do business with firms that had true 800 numbers.

 Over time, the original toll free numbers, those beginning with the digits “800” started becoming rare as more companies realized their importance in establishing a strong businesses presence.
-Additional toll free numbers starting with the prefixes 888, 877, 866, and 855 have been made available, but the original 800 numbers have become hard to get, and if you actually find one, they can be quite expensive.
+Additional toll free numbers starting with the prefixes 888, 877, 866, and 855 have been made available, but the original true 800 numbers have become hard to get, and if you actually find one, they can be quite expensive.
 Now, however, Virtual PBX has acquired a large block of these hard-to-get true 800 numbers, and we’re making them available at a very low cost.